 The Foundation’s recent funding round focused on Major grants and invited applications.
-Three Major grants totaling just over $6.5 million were awarded.
+Four Major grants totaling just over $9 million* were awarded.
 An additional three program grants were awarded totaling $660,000.

 Two Major grants awarded were to community-led programs that are focused on strengthening Indigenous communities through embracing both-ways learning to develop new skills and provide employment opportunities.